 Functions are JavaScript objects.
 The name of a function is just a variable name.
 We will do two things here.
 We will make our first function, then show that you can assign it.
 The boss statement function(x) will allow us to define a function that accepts one input.
 You should read function(x) as "to define a function of one variable x," Notice that this is a grammatically incomplete sentence.
 The block is needed to complete it.
+Notice in this example the use of the return statement; this statement specifies the function's output as well as ending the function's execution.

 '''

 f = function(x){return xx;}

 undefined

 f(5)

 25

 cows = f

 f(x){return xx;}

 cows(5)

+25

 '''